bakuhatsu/Rsite/_posts/2016-04-14-Getting-started-with-R.markdown

 ### For loops in R ###

-In most programming languages, if you wanted to do the same action to every element of a list (or column) you would probably use a loop.
-In R, there are there are two ways to do for loops:
+In most programming languages, if you wanted to do the same action to every element of a list (or column) you would probably use a **for loop**.
+In R, there are there are two ways to do **for loops**:

 If you have a vector of values like this: